sarahchan091822/DAT-course-materials/lessons/required/welcome-to-data-science/README.md

 **Before this lesson(s), students should have**:
 - Successfully completed the prework
-- Optional: enabled administrative privileges on personal machines, if possible (this makes installations easier)
+- Optional: enabled administrative privileges on personal machines (this makes installations easier)

 ---